 As well as the vitamins and minerals that are very important, you also have to consider other factors such as calcium and protein and how much of each goes to make up the various feeders on offer.

 Even though you want to try and get your dragon's diet similar to it is as they would have in the wild,you do need to consider that they are no longer in the wild they are captive pets, as such their environment is not the same, you should never give your dragon wild caught bugs as they can carry parasites and disease.

-Less to no noise, Dubia are extremely quiet, particularly when you're comparing them with crickets.
+Little to no noise, dubia are extremely quiet, particularly when you're comparing them with crickets.